CoderClass/interview-prep-w2-ngoctan26/README.md

 - [x] Visit http://bigocheatsheet.com/ and think about how useful it could be to you
   - This sheet help me to know which sort that should be used in some circumnstances.
 It does help me to have a comparation between the sort methods
 - [x] Watch LogN in 5m: https://www.youtube.com/watch?v=kjDR1NBB9MU
-  - I have learned that that this kind of o notation is much better than o(sqrt(n)) and the teacher is a pretty girl :))
+  - I have learned that that this kind of o notation is much better than o(sqrt(n))

 **Hashtables**